FOR YOUR NEXT EVENT…

 “Who cares for the Caregiver” is an overview of the Share The Care model and a rousing call to action for health professional conferences, seminars, or workshops.

 As a highly regarded grassroots caregiving model, STC has been used throughout the U.S., Canada and other countries to help people who are in need of support.
 It was born out of the real-life needs and the experiences of 12 women (who didn’t know each other) who cared for a terminally ill mutual friend.
 By working closely together for nearly four years they developed a model that could support their friend as well as themselves, so no one person had too much to do and each managed to keep her own life in good working order.

 Professionals will learn the first steps needed to organize the critical first meeting of a STC group and why working in close-knit teams helps maintain the group’s long-term ability to sustain their support.

 During this overview of the STC model, participants learn about the key STC systems and see examples of STC in action in various communities around the world as well as their inspiring accomplishments.

 (60-90 minutes) Q & A, handout brochures

-During this introduction to the Share The Care™ model Warnock tells the story of how the first STC group was born from the real-life experiences of 12 women (who were strangers to each other) who cared for a mutual friend with terminal cancer for 3.5 years without anyone ever burning out.
-She describes how teaching others made her realize that STC needed to be a guidebook so others could follow in their footsteps.
+During this introduction to the Share The Care™ (STC) model, you’ll hear the story of how the first STC group was born and what happened to inspire the authors to write the STC guidebook so that others could follow in their footsteps.

-Warnock wraps up the presentation with examples of STC groups who went above and beyond the usual caregiving “call of duty” and their very inspiring accomplishments.
+The presentation includes examples of STC groups who have gone above and beyond the usual caregiving “call of duty” and their very inspiring accomplishments.

 This presentation is about “community” at its best.